Tibet (1912–1951)

-The Tibetan Ganden Phodrang regime was a protectorate of the Qing dynasty until 1912.
-When the provisional government of the Republic of China was formed, it received an imperial edict giving it control over all the territories of the Qing dynasty.
-However, it was unable to assert any authority in Tibet.
-The Dalai Lama declared that Tibet's relationship with China ended with the fall of the Qing dynasty and proclaimed independence.
-Tibet and Outer Mongolia also signed a treaty proclaiming mutual recognition of their independence from China.
-With its proclamation of independence and conduct of its own internal and external affairs in this period, Tibet is regarded as a "de facto independent state" as per international law, although its independence was not formally recognized by any foreign power.
+The Ganden Phodrang based in Central Tibet was a protectorate under Qing rule.
+In 1912 the provisional government of the Republic of China (ROC) succeeded the Qing and received an imperial edict inheriting the claims over all of its territories.
+The newly formed ROC was unable to assert consistent authority in remote areas such as Tibet however.
+The 13th Dalai Lama declared that Tibet's relationship with China ended with the fall of the Qing dynasty and proclaimed independence, although almost no country formally recognized this.

-After the 13th Dalai Lama's death in 1933, a condolence mission sent to Lhasa by the Kuomintang-ruled Nationalist government to start negotiations about Tibet's status was allowed to open an office and remain there, although no agreement was reached.
+During the 1910s, the British and Russian empires, both vying for influence in Tibet, attempted to form an agreement with China regarding the region's status, but no consensus was reached.
+After the 13th Dalai Lama's death in 1933, the Kuomintang-ruled Nationalist government of ROC opened a mission in Lhasa to restart negotiations but no agreements followed.

-The era ended after the Nationalist government of the Republic of China lost the civil war against the Chinese Communist Party, when the People's Liberation Army entered Tibet in 1950, and the Seventeen Point Agreement was signed to reaffirm China's sovereignty over Tibet the following year.
+By 1949 the Nationalist government had lost its renewed civil war against the Chinese Communist Party.
+In 1951 Ü-Tsang and the western Kham area of Chamdo were annexed by the newly formed People's Republic of China.

 History

-Fall of the Qing dynasty (1911–1912)
+Fall of the Qing dynasty (1911)

 Tibet came under the rule of the Qing dynasty of China in 1720 after the Qing expelled the forces of the Dzungar Khanate.
-But by the end of the 19th century, Chinese authority in Tibet was no more than symbolic.
+But by the end of the 19th century, Qing authority in Tibet became little more than ritualistic and symbolic.
+In response to perceived British encroachment in Tibet, however, the Qing dynasty launched an expedition to the region in 1910 and decided to assert greater control over the region.
 Following the Xinhai Revolution in 1911–1912, Tibetan militia launched a surprise attack on the Qing garrison stationed in Tibet after the Xinhai Lhasa turmoil.
 After the fall of the Qing dynasty in 1912, the Qing officials in Lhasa were then forced to sign the "Three Point Agreement" for the surrender and expulsion of Qing forces in central Tibet.
 In early 1912, the Government of the Republic of China replaced the Qing dynasty as the government of China and the new republic asserted its sovereignty over all the territories of the previous dynasty, which included 22 Chinese provinces, Tibet, and Outer Mongolia.
 This claim was provided for in the Imperial Edict of the Abdication of the Qing Emperor signed by the Empress Dowager Longyu on behalf of the six-year-old Xuantong Emperor: "... the continued territorial integrity of the lands of the five races, Manchu, Han, Mongol, Hui, and Tibetan into one great Republic of China" (... 仍合滿、漢、蒙、回、藏五族完全領土，為一大中華民國).
 The Provisional Constitution of the Republic of China adopted in 1912 specifically established frontier regions of the new republic, including Tibet, as integral parts of the state.